 The Misadventures of Max Crumbly 1: Locker Hero by Rachel Renée Russell

 I just bought a copy for my son and am waiting for it to arrive.
 He’s also starting middle school and loves funny graphic novels and/or notebook novels.
 I don’t expect my son to be stuffed into the lockers by the school bully but I do think he will find this hilarious. [notebook novel, ages 9 and up]

 Historical Fiction Graphic Novel

-Nathan Hale’s historical fiction graphic novel series is a terrific, well executed series.
-I had read his previous book about the Donner Party and the book gave me such a realistic accounting of what happened that I couldn’t help but be annoyed with various people in the party for being so stupid.
+Nathan Hale’s historical fiction graphic novel series is a terrific, well-executed series.
+I had read his previous book about the Donner Party and the book gave me such a realistic accounting of what happened that I couldn’t help but be annoyed with various people at the party for being so stupid.